Dejulia489/WindowsServiceManager/README.md

 ## Tasks Included

 Windows Service Manager - Installs and deploys a windows service or [TopShelf](https://github.com/Topshelf/Topshelf) service on a target machine or a deployment group target.
+This task **does not** copy the binaries from an agent to a target machine.
+Use a deployment group, or use Microsoft's file copy task to copy the binaries from an agent to the target machine.

 1. Locates the service by the **Service Name**.
 2. Stops the service.